hngi/fury-help/README.md

-# Executive
+# Help
-The main executive repository.
-This is the main entry point to the executive, and other, communications.
+The main informational repository.
+This is the main entry point to major team-wide information, and other, communications.

 For quick navigation: